Lew Ayres: Death and legacy

 In 1960, Lew Ayres was inducted into the Hollywood Walk of Fame with two stars.
 His motion pictures star is located at 6385 Hollywood Boulevard while his radio star is located at 1724 Vine Street.

-Ayres died on December 30, 1996.
+Ayres died on December 30, 1996, two days after his 88th birthday.
 His body was buried under a simple headstone at Westwood Memorial Park in Westwood, Los Angeles.